 Just Like My Child Foundation’s Girl Power Project® is a transformational program targeting girls in central Uganda as they enter the most vulnerable juncture of their lives: adolescence.
 This project steps in just as girls face the choices that will lead them to a life of early marriage, pregnancy, and disease OR a life of education, economic independence, and delayed marriage.

 That’s why JLMC is investing in one of the most effective ways to create a global shift at the grassroots level: life skills and mentoring training for adolescent girls ages 12-15 so they are equipped to stay in school and avoid forced child marriage, early pregnancy, and disease.

 Step 1: Laying the Foundation

 The Girl Power Project® aims to reach 50-80% of girls, aged 12-15 years, within a community with curriculum that is delivered through an intensive two-year program.
-Before Just Like My Child Foundation introduces the Girl Power Project® in a community, everyone gains the knowledge that is needed to support empowered girls.
+Before Just Like My Child Foundation trains girls in the Girl Power Project® curriculum, essential community stakeholders gain the knowledge that is needed to support empowered girls.

 JLMC lays the foundation for girls’ empowerment by: